-For the Health Account, there is no minimum amount employees can contribute and a maximum of \$2,750 annually.
+For the Health Account, there is no minimum amount employees can contribute and the City follows and allows the annual maximum IRS FSA limit..
 For the Dependent Account, there is also no minimum amount employees can contribute and a maximum of \$2,500 for married individuals filing separately, and a maximum of \$5,000 otherwise.

 Employees who incur qualifying expenses may use their benefits card for payment or must submit a Claim form to be reimbursed for the expenses, as well as a receipt documenting the expense.
-This form can be found on EmployeeNet, at the City Human Resources Department, or on the ConnectYourCare website (www.connectyourcare.com).
+This form can be found on EmployeeNet, at the City Human Resources Department.